philippkahr/docs-content/manage-data/ingest/transform-enrich/error-handling.md

 # Error handling

+Ingest pipelines in Elasticsearch are powerful tools for transforming and enriching data before indexing.
+However, errors can occur during processing.
+This guide outlines strategies for handling such errors effectively.

 **Important**: Ingest pipelines are executed before the document is indexed by Elasticsearch.
-You can handle the errors occurring while processing the document (ie transforming the json object) but not the errors triggered while indexing like mapping conflict, incorrect right in the index. **Recommendation** create a `error-handling-pipeline` which sets the `event.kind` to `pipeline_error` and puts the error with the tag from the processor into the `error.message` field.
-A tag is very useful especially if you have multiple grok, dissects, script processors and you cannot identify where it broke.
+You can handle the errors occurring while processing the document (i.e. transforming the json object) but not the errors triggered while indexing like mapping conflict.
+For this is the Elasticsearch Failure Store.

+Errors in ingest pipelines typically fall into the following categories:

+* Parsing Errors: Occur when a processor fails to parse a field, such as a date or number.
+* Missing Fields: Happen when a required field is absent in the document.

+**Recommendation**: Create an `error-handling-pipeline` that sets `event.kind` to `pipeline_error` and stores the error message, along with the tag from the failed processor, in the `error.message` field.
+Including a tag is especially helpful when using multiple `grok`, `dissect`, or `script` processors, as it helps identify which one caused the failure.

-The `on_failure` can be set on a per processor or a per pipeline basis to catch the exceptions that could be raised during the processing of the document in the pipeline and its processors.
-The `ignore_failure` allow to not take into account errors in a specific processor.
+The `on_failure` parameter can be defined either for individual processors or at the pipeline level to catch exceptions that may occur during document processing.
+The `ignore_failure` option allows a specific processor to silently skip errors without affecting the rest of the pipeline.

-## Global vs processor specific
+## Global vs. Processor-Specific

-Here is an example pipeline that leverages the `on_failure` handler on the pipeline level and not directly at the processor.
-This has a few caveats as it ensure that the pipeline exists safely, but it will not process further.
-In our case somebody made a typo when configuring the `dissect` processor to extract the `user.name` out of the message.
-Instead of a `:` it is a `,`.
+The following example demonstrates how to use the `on_failure` handler at the pipeline level rather than within individual processors.
+While this approach ensures the pipeline exits gracefully on failure, it also means that processing stops at the point of error.

+In this example, a typo was made in the configuration of the `dissect` processor intended to extract `user.name` from the message.
+A comma (`,`) was used instead of the correct colon (`:`).

 ```json
 POST _ingest/pipeline/_simulate